developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-6/guide/about/index.md

 * **A new [RepeatKeys](../) feature** causes a specified keyCode to be repeated on long-pressing the key.

-* **A new Macros feature** can combine multiple keycodes, presses or actions into a single action.
+* **A new Macros feature** can combine multiple keyCodes, presses or Actions into a single key-press Action.

 **NOTE**: New features in EKB 3.6 must be implemented using Enterprise Keyboard Designer 1.6 or later.